Do Good; Learn Well

 - Needs assessment

-How is service-learning integrated into a course?
+How is applied learning integrated into a course?

 - Apply course knowledge and skills to real-life situations